Ukrainian Volunteer Army: Combat history

-Russian invasion of 2022
+2022 Russian invasion

-The UDA was restructured and expanded, consisting of six battalions, a medical battalion, three support battalions, and a center for coordinating partisan operations.
+Following the 2022 Russian invasion of Ukraine, the UDA was restructured and expanded, consisting of six battalions, a medical battalion, three support battalions, and a center for coordinating partisan operations.
 For several months, the majority of UDA units were stationed in the southern region of Ukraine and were involved in the Southern Ukraine campaign.
 Along with regular forces, the UDA also worked alongside partisans in the counteroffensive in Kherson.
 The UDA became part of the Territorial Defense Forces, and the 8th Battalion Aratta was transferred to the operational control of the Main Directorate of Intelligence as a Spetsnaz unit.

-On June 7 they participated in the Battle of Neskuchne alongside the 129th Territorial Defense Brigade.
+On June 7, 2022, they participated in the Battle of Neskuchne alongside the 129th Territorial Defense Brigade.
 By June 11th they announced that they had successfully stormed and liberated the village.
+On June 27, they announced, along with the 37th Marine Brigade, that they had liberated the town of Staromaiorske in the Donetsk region.

-On June 27 they announced, along with the 37th Marine Brigade, that they had liberated the town of Staromaiorske in the Donetsk region.
+The Georgian Legion was integrated into the UDA on December 15, 2025.

 Ideology

-In 2021, political scientist Huseyn Aliyev described the UDA as holding a "generic form" of Ukrainian nationalism, which allowed the inclusion of ethnic minorities, including Muslim Crimean Tatars and Chechens, and ethnic Jews, Poles, Hungarians, Greeks, and Romani.
+In 2021, political scientist Huseyn Aliyev described the UDA as holding a "generic form" of Ukrainian Ultranationalism, which allowed the inclusion of ethnic minorities, including Muslim Crimean Tatars and Chechens, and ethnic Jews, Poles, Hungarians, Greeks, and Romani.